dolorosus/RaspiBackup/Readme.md

 **Read this text to the end, before use!**

 This script creates backups of the system on an SD card.
-It creates backups of the device from the system was started.
+It creates backups of the device from which the system was started.
 It doesn't matter whether the system was booted from an SD card or a USB drive.
-The size of the image will be calculated as the real size of the root partition plus 256m for /boot plus 500mb reserve (not the size of the whole device... like 30GB for a pendrive where only 4GB worth of root partition resides).
+The size of the image will be calculated as the real size of the / partition plus 256m for /boot plus 500mb reserve (not the size of the whole device... like 30GB for a pendrive where only 4GB worth of root partition resides).
 This is really useful, if you run your system from a big partition residing on usb drive

 ## Usage